kelenlv/kelenlv.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in Automation, Shanghai Jiao Tong University, 2018-2023(expected)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.E. in Communication Engineering, Wuhan University, 2014-2018

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* China Academy of Electronics and Information Technology, Bejing, China

-* Fall 2015: Research Assistant
+  * Research Intern, Sept.
+2017-Dec.
+2017
-  * Github University
-  * Duties included: Merging pull requests
+  * Implemented the KCF algorithm in C++ to track humans from cameras with OpenCV
+  * Proposed an algorithm in dense crowd counting and  alert
-  * Supervisor: Professor Hub
+  * Supervisor: Yifeng Liu

 Skills
 ======